ybuzenets/wallet-client/README.md

 The results will be logged into `build/log/wallet-client.log` file and console output

 # Rounds #
-*Please not that not all rounds leave the wallet in a state it was before starting a round*
+*Please note that not all rounds leave the wallet in a state it was before starting a round*
 * Round A
   * Deposit 100 USD
   * Withdraw 200 USD